Rufus Hatchett

-Rufus Maurice Hatchett (November 8, 1888 – death date unknown) was an American Negro league second baseman in the 1910s.
+Rufus Maurice Hatchett (November 8, 1888 – January 4, 1945) was an American Negro league second baseman in the 1910s.

 A native of New York, New York, Hatchett made his Negro leagues debut in 1913 with the Brooklyn Royal Giants.
 He went on to play for the Cuban Giants and Philadelphia Giants.
+His last appearance was for the Philadelphia Giants, in 1915.